astropy/astropy/docs/coordinates/solarsystem.rst

 .. note ::
-    While the sun is included in the these ephemerides, it is important to recognize that `~astropy.coordinates.get_sun` always uses the approximate, polynomial model (as this requires no special download).
+    While the sun is included in the these ephemerides, it is important to recognize that `~astropy.coordinates.get_sun` always uses the built-in, polynomial model (as this requires no special download).
 So it is not safe to assume that ``get_body(time, 'sun')`` and ``get_sun(time)`` will give the same result.